It’s time to discuss a sex reality check we don’t often think about until it’s too late: post-sex cleanup.

 - It simply feels good to be clean: What goes in must cum out and although some people enjoy that sticky, drippy feeling between their thighs after the deed has been done, not everyone does.

-The good news is that you don’t have to jump right into the shower the second you’re done having sex.
+The good news is that you don’t have to jump right into the shower the second you’re done having sex — even if your partner cums inside or you used cum as lube.

 It’s completely okay to enjoy a post-coital cuddle session before cleaning up — even if you fall asleep while doing so.